-Having the character of Jack replace the ambitious film maker, Carl Denham, means that there is a far more appealing protagonist.
-In the original, and Jackson’s remake, Denham is greedy and stupid, but we’re still supposed to be on his side to an extent, even when he destroys half of New York and utters one of the worst closing lines in movie history.
-In those versions they don’t really know what to do with Denham and whether he’s supposed to be a good guy or not.
-In 1976 we have a biologist with a respect for nature who holds the moral high ground against the oil tycoon who decides to bring the ape back to the city; a far more interesting dynamic.
-Other improvements include the fact that this is the only version with the sense to have a boat big enough to bring the monkey back, and as such the only one to show this stage in the film.
+Replacing ambitious film maker Carl Denham with biologist Jack means that there is a far more appealing protagonist.
+In the original and Jackson remake they don’t really know what to do with Denham and whether he’s supposed to be a good guy or not.
+Jack’s respect for nature gives him the moral high ground against the oil tycoon who decides to bring the ape back to the city; a far more interesting dynamic.
+Another improvement is the fact that this is the only version with the sense to have a boat big enough to bring the monkey back.

-There’s one big reason for this film’s reputation, and it’s certainly a justifiable source of derision: the quality of the monkey.
+But while there are major problems with the characters, there’s one big reason for this film’s dire reputation: the quality of the monkey.
 Let’s be clear, the main appeal of a King Kong film is Kong.
 His name is the title for Christ’s sake.
 In this incarnation the effects don’t appear to have improved at all in 43 years.
 This doesn’t have to be a problem.
 The original still works even considering how dated it looks.
-It just stretches the limits of believability when Dwan has to stand completely still to allow herself to be grabbed by the painfully slow mechanical ape arm, then after it’s gripped her she starts struggling for it to let her go.
-Some of these scenes are laughable, which really puts a dampener on the thing.
+It just stretches the limits of believably when Dwan has to stand completely still to allow herself to be grabbed by the painfully slow mechanical ape arm, only to start struggling once she’s in its grasp.
+Many of these scenes are completely hilarious, which is quite far from the desired effect.

-But the main problem is that the monkey is a person in a monkey suit.
-Again, this could have worked- Kubrick just about gets away with it in 2001– and it certainly avoids the jittering of stop motion, but they should have put someone in the suit who’s seen a monkey move before.
+But the main problem is that for much of the film the monkey is a person in a monkey suit, and a person who doesn’t make any attempt to move like a monkey at that.
 This ape strides around bolt upright and can’t climb for banoffee.
 In fairness to whoever was in the suit they do have excellent posture, but not for an ape.
 It doesn’t have to look completely real, but it also shouldn’t look like a guy in fancy dress walking round Legoland.
-Especially when your script includes the line, while looking at crushed trees, “who the hell do you think went through there?
-Some guy in an ape suit?”
+Especially when your script includes the line “who the hell do you think went through there?
+Some guy in an ape suit?”.

 That’s not the the only hint that the film’s makers realised how bad it looked.
 Before the end credits a special message from the producer comes onscreen telling us who created the ape effects, but omitting to thank them.
 At least now we know who to blame.